 A study of the major developments in physics since 1895, with emphasis on special relativity, the atom, the nucleus, and 'elementary particles'.
-Prerequisite: (PHY 122 with a minimum grade of D or PHY 142 with a minimum grade of D) and MATH 182 with a minimum grade of D.
+Prerequisite: PHY 142 with a minimum grade of D and MATH 182 with a minimum grade of D.